Chronos (character): David Clinton

-Upon his return to the present, Chronos was able to use his technology to manipulate the money markets to amass a fortune.
+Chronos eventually stops stealing for his own gain and begins doing so to finance his time research.
+He begins battling Blue Beetle (Ted Kord), with the Atom having retired to live in the Amazon.
+During a battle with Kord, Chronos is transported 100 million years into the past.
+Upon returning to the present, Chronos uses his technology to manipulate the stock markets and amass a fortune.
 Chronos's illegal endeavors were discovered and he was returned to prison.
-He was freed by the Calendar Man to work with the Time Foes, but was captured by the Teen Titans.
-Out of desperation and humiliation, Chronos took a drastic chance — he accepted an offer from the demon Neron and exchanged his soul for the metahuman ability to manipulate time.
-However, Chronos discovered that his abilities accelerated his aging with each use.
-Clinton's efforts to bypass this flaw - passing his artificial age onto youths with a special glove of his own creation and intercepting other time travelers in an attempt to acquire their technology - brought him briefly into conflict with the Legion of Super-Heroes.
+He was freed by the Calendar Man to work with the Time Foes, but is captured by the Teen Titans.
+Out of desperation and humiliation, Chronos accepts an offer from the demon Neron and exchanged his soul for the metahuman ability to manipulate time.
+However, Chronos discovers that his abilities accelerated his aging with each use, which end up apparently killing him.

-All the experiments and Neron's "gift" had taken a toll on Clinton's body and he began to lose touch with any sense of the "now".
-He had trouble staying localized in time and appeared to fade away into nothingness.
-His disappearance was enough for him to be declared dead and speculation has suggested that he may have slipped into "The Void" of time.
-A funeral of sorts was held and his research was passed on to the second Chronos (Walker Gabriel).

 In The All-New Atom #12, the Anagram guy who has been testing and helping Atom (Ryan Choi) is revealed to be Chronos.
-In issue #20, he is revealed as the mastermind behind the strange occurrences surrounding Ivy Town since the start of the series.
-His vengeful goal is to destroy everything that Ray Palmer loved.
+In issue #20, he is revealed as the mastermind behind the strange occurrences surrounding Ivy Town, aiming to destroy everything that Ray Palmer loved.

 Post-Flashpoint, David Clinton is an agent of A.R.G.U.S. who specializes in time travel.
 He was tasked with finding Booster Gold; however, he had apparently failed his mission and was captured by the Outsider.
 Green Arrow discovers him as a captive while pursuing Professor Ivo.
 Ivo states that the engine that Chronos is stuck in is activated.
 Chronos causes a temporal neutral field to envelop the manor, causing it to freeze in place throughout time, while the Earth turns - which means that the Earth moves, not the manor.
-Chronos was eventually rescued by the Justice League.
+Chronos is eventually rescued by the Justice League.

-Chronos travels to Happy Harbor and intercepts the God of Superheroes, Ahl as he descends to Earth from Final Heaven.
-Chronos holds him hostage against the Justice League who eventually defeat him.